Neurotech-Hub/Hublink-BEAM/README.md

 - `MM`: Month (01-12)
 - `DD`: Day (01-31)
 - `XX`: Sequence number (00-99)

+For a detailed flowchart of the filename selection logic, see [docs/filename_logic.md](docs/filename_logic.md).

 The sequence number handling can be controlled with the `setNewFileOnBoot()` method:
 ```cpp